stesvis/ReactJs-Cheat-Sheet/README.md

 ### `memo()`
 `memo()` is used to remember the state of a component, and should be used in functional components to simulate the `shouldComponentUpdate()` event.

+Basically:
+- return `true` if you don't want to re-render
+- return `false` if you want to re-render

 ```javascript
 function Example(props) {
   return (